-There's nothing like a good decluttering session, it's always a great feeling of accomplishment when you finish, even if it's just a small project.
-Our recent bathroom declutter and vanity organisation only took half an hour, and using some cheap and easy storage solutions, led to an organised and easy-to-use space.
+There's nothing quite like a good decluttering session!
+It's always a great feeling of accomplishment when you finish, even if it's just a small project.
+I recently tackled a bathroom declutter and vanity organisation which only took half an hour, and using some cheap and easy storage solutions, led to an organised and easy-to-use space.

-So although it might not look great, at least I can get it organised on the inside.
+So although it might not look great, at least I can get it organised on the inside!
 Don't you love some good before shots?
-Here's what we had going on a few months ago....eek...
+Here's what we had going on pre-declutter....eek...
 There were some vague attempts at organising going on with small containers, shoe-boxes and toiletry bags.
 Not working well obviously.

 I got the door storage unit below from Aldi, and it is a great solution for having all my hair supplies and taller bottles in an easy-to-reach spot.
 But it needed a good clear-out and a way to prevent everything from falling over when the door was closed.